The Mergers & Acquisitions Litigation Review: China

-As a relatively new arrangement in M&A transactions, specific laws and regulations applicable to VAM have remained absent under PRC laws.
-Over a long history of judicial practice, PRC courts have relied upon general principles provided by the contract law and company law to try cases involving VAM agreements.
+As a relatively new arrangement in M&A transactions, specific laws and regulations applicable to the VAM have remained absent under PRC laws.
+Over a long history of judicial practice, PRC courts have relied upon general principles provided by contract law and company law to try cases involving VAM agreements.
 As a result, there have been inconsistent judicial opinions on the validity, enforceability and other issues related to VAM agreements.
-For instance, in a case judgment rendered by the SPC in 2012 (the 2012 case), the SPC confirmed the validity of the VAM agreement entered into by the buyer and the seller of an M&A transaction, whereas the VAM agreement reached upon by the buyer and the target company was held invalid as such agreement is believed to harm the interests of the target company and its creditors.38 In 2019, however, the Jiangsu Higher People's Court decided in another case that a VAM agreement between the buyer and the target company is valid and enforceable, and further supported the buyer's request to have the target company repurchase its shares.39

 There are certain regulatory restrictions and controls under PRC laws regarding both inbound and outbound M&A transactions.
-According to the PRC Foreign Investment Law, 40 foreign investment is prohibited from being made in certain fields such as domestic postal and the delivery and media industries.41 The Administrative Measures on Overseas Investment of Enterprises requires that regulatory approval shall be obtained before overseas investment could be made in sensitive fields (such as weapon development, news and media).42 In cross-border M&A transactions, the relevant parties should fulfil applicable regulatory requirements under PRC laws.
-Otherwise there could be uncertainty in terms of the validity of relevant contractual instruments and disputes may also arise.
+According to the PRC Foreign Investment Law,40 foreign investment is prohibited from being made in certain fields such as the domestic postal and delivery and media industries.41 The Administrative Measures on Overseas Investment of Enterprises require that regulatory approval shall be obtained before overseas investment can be made in sensitive fields (such as weapon development, news and media).42 Notably, in recent years, the government has strengthened its regulation and supervision of data privacy, import and export controls and anti-corruption issues in overseas investment, and has placed more weight on national security.
+Companies engaging in cross-border M&A transactions may face more challenges in the current regulatory environment.
+Data law issues should be properly addressed by all the parties involved in a cross-border M&A transaction.
+The relevant parties should fulfil the applicable regulatory requirements under PRC laws; otherwise, there could be uncertainty in terms of the validity of relevant contractual instruments, and disputes may also arise.

 Year in review